fabrikaodua/fabrika-neutrino-preset/README.md

 ## Hot Reloading

-`fabrika-neutrino-preset` supports Hot Reloading of files that was changed.
+`neutrino-preset-fabrika` supports Hot Reloading of files that was changed.
 Hot Module Replacement is supported only in CSS files.
 This means that changing of CSS will rerender only a part of styles, and changing of the rest of modules will reload the page.

 Using dynamic imports with `import()` will automatically create split points and hot replace those modules upon modification during development.